 The free plan is unpractical: Wix heavily emphasizes on being free but it’s important to note that with this plan, Wix ads will be displayed on your website and you won’t be able to connect your domain therefore it is unpractical to use this plan if you want a professional looking website.
-To remove the ads and connect your custom domain, you would have to upgrade to the Combo plan which is $8.50 per month.
+To remove the ads and connect your custom domain (essentially a necessary for any professional website), you would have to upgrade to the Combo plan.

 Inability to export data: If you ever decide that you want move to another platform, you’ll have a hard time doing so because Wix does not have an option available for you to export your data.
 This means that if you decide to move to another platform, you have to manually copy and paste your information and rebuild your website from scratch.

 Wix is known for being an innovative company and they continue to improve their platform each year.
 Along with the WIX Artificial Design Intelligence (ADI), here are a few noteworthy improvements WIX has made:

 WIX Mobile App: In October 2016, WIX launched its mobile app which is now available in both the iTunes Store and the Google Play Store.
 Some of the features of the app include getting real time updates of when your site has visitors, the ability to start a live chat with visitors on the site, managing your online store, managing your blog and more.

 Wix App Market: Wix has tons of Wix apps and third-party apps available in the the Wix App Market that you can use to fully customize your website.
 This means that you won’t be bound by the features that come with whatever template you choose.
 Some apps are free and others come at a premium but just simply having the option, makes Wix more attractive to anyone wanting to build a customized website.

 Conclusion – To Build or Not to Build?